apposed/jaunch/README.md

 - The native launcher (built from jaunch.c) should be named whatever you want.
 E.g. fiji.exe.
 - fiji.toml is the configuration that jaunch.exe uses to decide how to behave.
   - When fiji.exe invokes jaunch.exe, it passes `fiji` to jaunch.exe.
-- In this way, there can be multiple different launchers in the same directory that all lean on the same jaunch.exe.
+- In this way, there can be multiple different launchers in the same directory that all use the same jaunch.exe.

 Discover available Javas from:
 - Subfolders of the application (i.e. bundled Java).